LiterallyTheOne/os_lab/docs/session_1.md

 on different hardware.
 Also, it has a modular design in which programs are seen as independent entities that can work together to perform complex tasks.
-In Unix, everything is a file, including processes and devices.
+In Unix, everything is a file, like devices.
 This Operating System had a heavy influence on Linux.

 ### GNU